Rush Limbaugh, The Excellence in Broadcasting Network, a living legend right before your very ears and eyes.

 Yeah, I think I've heard those.

-Uh, we're gonna attach meaning to the news.
+We're going to attach meaning to the news.

-The thing is this one is perspectives.
+The thing is, perspectives.

 What are perspectives?

-Those are ideologies, those are worldviews.
+Those are worldviews.

-Now, we need to remind them, the news reporters and organizations of their job description, not to create news, not to distort the news, not to sway public opinion, but to report the news.
+Now, we need to remind them, the news reporters and organizations, of their job description, not to create news, not to distort the news, not to sway public opinion, but to report the news.

 All right.